mmcdermott/comprehensive_MTL_EHR/README.md

-# Latent_Patient_Trajectories
-Latent patient trajectories from EHR data representation learning.
+# A comprehensive evaluation of Multi-task learning on EHR timeseries
 # Install

 Set up the repository